Islamic monuments in Kosovo: The Hadum Aga's Mosque (1595)

-Gjakova municipality is among the largest Islamic community councils.
-Among 40 religious objects the Hadum Aga's Mosque is regarded as the oldest in the city.
+Gjakova is among the largest Islamic community councils.
+Among 40 religious objects the Hadum Mosque is regarded as the oldest in the city.
 Gjakova during the Ottoman time was considered as a village which has a local market for the needs of the community at that time.
 This was the fate not only for Gjakova but for many other Kosovo cities until the late 15th and early 16th centuries.

 By the end of the 16th century, in 1594–95, Hadum Suleiman Efendi - Hadum Aga, built this mosque which was named after him.
 According to the popular narrations this mosques was built in the land of Jak Vula, and thus the city was later renamed Yakova.

 This mosque was demolished as well, however, as it was under state protection the international community has taken it into consideration and it was restored via international funds.

 The Mosque in Polac (1635)

 It is little known about who built the Mosque in Polac, which is one of the oldest in the Skenderaj municipality and among the oldest in Drenica region.

 However, since the region was vastly involved in the last war out of 9 mosques in Skenderaj 8 were demolished.
 The Mosque of Polac, however, survived although it was shelled and badly damaged.
 Its minaret was destroyed and the Imam, Jetullah Xani, was ill-treated while being imprisoned by the Yugoslav forces.
 Today the Mosque has been restored by volunteer work of the villagers and it is functional.